-Graham cracker crust provides nice variety and a different texture for a pie with a smooth filling such as Lemon Meringue or Grapefruit Meringue.
-Graham cracker crusts are simple and easy to make, require no rolling, and are tasty.
+Graham cracker crust provides nice variety and a different texture for a smooth filling pie such as Lemon Meringue or Grapefruit Meringue.
+They’re simple and easy to make, require no rolling, and are tasty.

 In fact, Graham cracker crust is so delicious that it can become the featured flavor in the pie: see my Graham Cracker Pie for a recipe.